ashishraj3601/EDA_sales/README.md

 - Certain categories like `Electronics` or `Groceries` consistently show higher total spent.
 - Digital payment methods were used for larger transactions on average.
 - Outliers were present but retained to preserve actual transaction behaviors.
-- Some categories had mor
+- Some categories had more discounts applied than others.

+---

+## 📬 Contact

+For queries, reach out at: **ashishraj3601@gmail.com**